joaopedro-chaves/ping-pong-game-javascript/README.md

 - **Mouse**: Move your mouse up and down to control the paddle
 - **Touch**: Tap and drag on the screen (mobile)
 - **Gamepad**: Use the left analog stick or D-Pad of the controller (Xbox, Playstation, and Nintendo are compatible.
-[If you have another console, check if it's compatible with your browser])
+[If you have another controller, check if it's compatible with your browser])
 - **Keyboard**: Use the W/S or arrow keys to move the paddle up and down

 ## Objective